Graduating

 Frequently asked questions

 Off course you’re not the only foreigner working in Flanders and most problems you’ll face will probably have been tackled by other internationals before you.
 So if you have any questions it might be a good idea to try and ask them in a facebook group like Expats in Antwerp and Expats in Belgium.
-Another great source of information is Flanders Today, an online English-language newspaper about everything that’s happening in Brussels and Flanders.

 The official website of Flanders also gathered all the information you need to know when you’re moving to Flanders, looking for a job and when you’re working in Flanders as a foreigner.